Planetary Age Calculator

 Uranus 84.016846 A single Uranus year can exceed a human lifetime

-Neptune 164.79132 Most people never experience a full Neptune year
+Neptune 164.79132 Most people never complete one full Neptune year

 How to Interpret Your Results

 When you enter your age, the calculator returns a value for each planet.
-These values do not mean your body is aging faster or slower; they simply express the same span of time using different local definitions of a year.
+These values do not mean your body is aging faster or slower.
+They simply express the same span of time using different local definitions of a year.
+In other words, the number changes because the measuring stick changes.

-• Large age numbers (for example, on Mercury or Venus) occur because those planets have short years.
-You would celebrate birthdays more often.
+• Large age numbers on Mercury or Venus happen because those planets have short years.
+You would reach one planetary birthday after another quickly.

-• Small age numbers (for example, on Jupiter, Saturn, Uranus, or Neptune) occur because one year there is extremely long in Earth terms.
+• Small age numbers on Jupiter, Saturn, Uranus, or Neptune happen because one year there is extremely long in Earth terms.

 Assumptions and Limitations